This page contains affiliate links which means I may earn a commission if you use them. I only recommend tools that I use and trust.

 MailChimp is a great email service provider for new bloggers.
 But, if you want to grow your blog to be a business, it doesn’t really offer the support or analtyics you need to grow your biz.

 For the longest time, I was using MailChimp as my email service provider.
 It’s free to use for up to 2000 subscribers, and it’s great if you want to send emails or have one lead magnet or freebie to offer your subscribers.

 I wasn’t generating more subscribers because I wasn’t creating a lot of freebies for my visitors.
 At times, I also needed tech support from my husband to switch things or move things over.

 But, once I switched to ConvertKit and was able to use their features, my subscriber rate soared!

 My highest day was almost 60 subscribers!
 Wh-what?

 My average also bumped up from 10 to around 25 or so.
 My big hairy audacious goal for Twins Mommy is to get 10k subscribers by September of this year.
 This means I need to scoop up 30 subscribers a day and it looks like I’m hitting this goal!
 I think that’s incredible – and in only one month of switching!

-So, you can see that as soon as I switched from using MailChimp to using ConvertKit, I more than doubled my daily subscriber rate.
+So, you can see that as soon as I switched to using ConvertKit, I more than doubled my daily subscriber rate.